We are committed to protecting the privacy of the information that we collect about you during your time with our service.

 - provide reasons for the delay in responding as soon as practicable but no later than 30 days after receiving the request.

-If we deny access to information, we will set our reasons.
 Where there is a dispute about your right of access to information or forms of access, this will be dealt with in accordance with the complaints procedure set out below.

-If you have provided us with personal and sensitive information, or we have collected and hold this information, you have a right to make a complaint and have it investigated and dealt with under this complaints procedure.
+If you have provided us with personal and sensitive information, or we have collected and hold this information, you have a right to make a complaint and have it investigated and dealt with under our complaints procedure.

 We will not normally adopt as our own, an identifier of an individual that has been assigned by other organisations.
 We will not disclose an identifier assigned to an individual unless the disclosure is permitted under the privacy legislation.